trane-project/trane-music/courses/minor_scale/lesson_C/exercise_3/back.md

-The note in degree number 3 of the C minor scale is E♭.
+The note in degree number 3 of the C Minor scale is E♭.